hayde0264/CS-Degree/Linux-Unix/Answers/whatIsThe(pwd)Command.md

-# Which command prints the working directory?
+# What is the pwd command?

 **pwd** - prints the working directory